 I am sure every business wants to achieve a high survey completion rate than the drop-out rate.
 But how can you achieve it?
 Setting up a simple voice of tone for your questions will help you achieve great customer engagement.

 Not every customer is same and has the same level of understanding.
-Some might be able to understand the difficult or technical language used in questions while others may not be able to do so.
+Some might be able to understand the technical language used in questions while others may not be able to do so.

 10. Creating Biased Questions or Double-Barred Questions